Big Heavy Feels: Grief & Neurodivergent Life

-Eventually, it is possible to see ADHD, or any other diagnosis, as one facet of who you are rather than the core of your identity.
+Eventually, it is possible to see a diagnosis, as one facet of who you are rather than the core of your identity.
 The tricky part is that is more likely to happen if you're processing with support.

 Big grief feelings scare people

 When you are more acutely aware of your feelings, as many neurodivergent people are, processing grief is especially challenging.

 We may shrink ourselves in relationships to protect against criticism.
 This response to suffering is based on past harm we've witnessed or experienced.

 I learned at a young age that my reactions to stress and heartache were considered overly dramatic, attention-seeking, and embarrassing.